min2ha/ukwa-site/content/target/51553/index.en.md

   "start_date": "2017-03-31T09:00:00Z"
 }

-# British Society of Clinical and Academic Hypnosis

 BSCAH is a Society for Health Care Professionals whose members are also trained in the medical use of hypnosis.